Energy Internships & Recruiting

 Preparation

-While investment banking, consulting, and tech project management have structured internship recruiting preparation process, renewable energy does not.
-That being said, the recruiters and alumni you’ll be talking to will expect a baseline knowledge of the energy industry and the kinds of roles that interest you.
+Unlike investment banking, consulting, and tech project management, which have highly structured internship recruiting processes, recruiting in energy and cleantech tends to be more fluid.
+Even so, recruiters and alumni expect candidates to have a baseline understanding of the energy industry and a clear sense of the roles that interest them.

 Finding Job Openings